Chart Color Schemes

 Pallara - Willawong lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Pallara-Willawong's population is approximately 15,851 as of November 2025.
-Between 2021 and June 2024, the population grew by 5,631 people (55.1%), from 10,220 to an estimated resident population of 15,458.
-This growth is attributed to an increase of 1,346 validated new addresses since the Census date in 2021.
-The population density stands at 593 persons per square kilometer.
-Pallara-Willawong's population growth exceeded the national average (8.9%) and its SA4 region during this period.
-Interstate migration contributed approximately 75.8% of overall population gains, with natural growth and overseas migration also being positive factors.
+Pallara-Willawong's population was approximately 15,851 as of November 2025.
+This figure represents a growth of 5,631 people since the 2021 Census, which reported a population of 10,220.
+The increase is inferred from the estimated resident population of 15,458 in June 2024 and an additional 1,346 validated new addresses since the Census date.
+This results in a population density ratio of 593 persons per square kilometer.
+Pallara-Willawong's growth rate of 55.1% since the 2021 census exceeded the national average of 8.9%.
+Interstate migration contributed approximately 75.8% of overall population gains during recent periods, with other factors such as natural growth and overseas migration also being positive contributors.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits, so proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data are applied for each age cohort.
-By 2041, Pallara-Willawong's population is forecast to increase by 4,965 persons, reflecting a total increase of 28.8% over the 17-year period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
+Future population dynamics forecast a significant increase in Pallara-Willawong's top quartile of statistical areas, with an expected increase of 4,965 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 28.8% over the 17 years.

 Frequently Asked Questions - Population